gmlayer0/VisualMatmul/README.md

 [English](#english) | [中文](#chinese)

-**VisualMatmul** is an interactive 3D visualization tool for understanding Matrix Multiplication algorithms.
-Built with Python, PyQt6, and OpenGL (via pyqtgraph), it renders the computation space as a 3D cube, visualizing how different algorithms (Naive, Tiled) traverse and access data in the M, N, and K dimensions.
+**VisualMatmul** is an interactive 3D visualization tool for understanding Matrix Multiplication algorithms and hardware realizations such as systolic arrays and tensor cores.
+Built with Python, PyQt6, and OpenGL (via pyqtgraph), it renders the computation space as a 3D cube, visualizing how different algorithms (Naive, Tiled, and Systolic variants) traverse and access data in the M, N, and K dimensions.

 ![Screenshot](screenshot.png)